 Why is it important to calculate the remaining battery capacity as accurately as possible?

-The use of the cleaning system, robot, military equipment, medical equipment has been found useful in the modern age.
-Also, measuring instruments such as portable devices (for example, the universal make up) has been found to align with the trend of development.
+The use of the cleaning system, robots, military equipment, and medical equipment has been found useful in the modern age.
+Also, measuring instruments such as portable devices (for example, the universal makeup) has been found to align with the trend of development.
 However, lots of development has not been noticed because all portable devices need to be powered by a battery

 The methods for monitoring the battery capacity